heathermiller/dist-prog-book/chapter/4/dist-langs.md

 The rendezvous services requests for insertion and deletions of all tuples of a class.
 In the most basic implementation of Linda, each rendezvous point is located on a single participating node in the cluster.

-#### Orca

-Orca is a programming language built for distribution and is based on the DSM model.
-Orca expresses parallelism explicitly through processes.
-Processes in Orca are similar to procedures, but are concurrent instead of serial.
-When a process is forked, it can take parameters that are either passed as a copy of the original data, or passed as a *shared data-object*.
-Processes communicate through these shared objects.

-Shared data objects in Orca are similar to objects in OOP.
-An object is defined abstractly by a name and a set of interfaces.
-An implementation of the object defines any private data fields as well as the interfaces (methods).
-Importantly, these interfaces are guaranteed to be indivisible, meaning that simultaneous calls to the same interface are serializable.
-Although serializability alone does not eliminate indeterminism from Orca programs, it keeps the model simple while it allows programmers to construct richer, multi-operation locks for arbitrary semantics and logic.

-Another key feature of Orca is the ability to express symbolic data structures as shared data objects.
-In Orca, a generic graph type is offered as a first-class data-object.
-Because operations are serializable at the method level, the graph data-object can offer methods that span multiple nodes while still retaining serializability.

 ### Actor / Object model

 Unlike DSM, communication in the actor model is explicit and exposed through message passing.